torvalds/linux/Documentation/scsi/qlogicfas.rst

 thing to do is load the kernel without resetting the hardware, which can be a simple ctrl-alt-delete with a boot floppy, or by using loadlin with the kernel image accessible from DOS.
-If you are using the Linux PCMCIA driver, you will have to adjust it or otherwise stop it from configuring the card.
+If you are using the GNU/Linux PCMCIA driver, you will have to adjust it or otherwise stop it from configuring the card.

 I am working with the PCMCIA group to make it more flexible, but that